yohrannes/accesshub/README.md

-# cloud-management
+# AcessHub
-Project in shell-script who consists in access and manage multiple linux servers in a private network.
+Register and access multiple linux host's in a public or a private network!!

-***
+If you are a guy who want to register and multiple host's in different regions with a easy and fast way just from linux terminal, that's the program who will help you.

+That's good for cloud-provider or anyone busines who have too many servers, and want do access all of then with just one server.